 If you’ve come here hunting for me, I am delighted.
 If you haven’t and just stumbled upon my blog looking for some insights on travel, I’d say ‘Thank You’ for stopping by!

-A full-time features writer and lifestyle journalist since past nine years, I’ve always had a knack for writing.
+A full-time features writer and lifestyle journalist since past ten years, I’ve always had a knack for writing.
 You may have come across my features in various publications (both print and digital) like DNA, Mid Day, Travel + Leisure, Lightfoot Travel (Singapore-based Magazine) and The Times of India, iDiva, Times Life!, Bombay Times, bookmyshow.com and happytrips.com.
 Honestly, travel writing was never my motto in life until I took a trip to Krabi with my girlfriends and realised how badly I was wanting to explore the unknown – the world beyond the walls of Mumbai.
 I actually came back filling up the void I was constantly feeling in my life.
 I travelled to a couple of destinations post that and started sensing the urge to pen down my suitcase stories.
 That’s how Soul-searching Journeys was born!

-> Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection and sorting out my un-clarified thoughts.
+> Travelling gave me a lot of one-on-one time with myself, in a way an opportunity for deep introspection.
 It helped me know my likes and dislikes and thus intensified my relationship with myself.

 > When I travelled alone, I found that I thoroughly enjoy my own company.
 I like spending time with myself and it’s a priceless feeling.
 That means, I no more need to look for people who would be ready to drop everything to travel with me.
 Yay!